 What If You Find Roof Problems?

 Just because you find signs of wear does not mean your roof necessarily needs to be replaced.
 It may just need some repairs done to extend its life.
 A quality shingle roof should last at least 20 to 30 years, especially with knowledgeable professionals’ regular maintenance.

-Typically an asphalt shingle roof that is architectural grade with last at least 30 years.
-An architectural shingle looks different than a standard asphalt shingle which looks completely flat when looking from the ground.
+Typically an asphalt shingle roof that is architectural grade will last at least 30 years.
+An architectural shingle looks different than a standard asphalt shingle, which looks completely flat when looking from the ground.

 If it has been some time since you have examined your roof, or your roof is old enough where replacement is the only option, it is best to bite the bullet and get the work done.
 There is no denying that having a whole new roof put on is expensive, but it is an investment in your home.

-It makes the home livable, prevents any further damage from the elements to other parts of the home and makes the property more appealing should you choose to sell it.
+It makes the home livable, prevents any further damage from the elements to other parts of the home, and makes the property more appealing should you choose to sell it.
 A new roof is considered by home appraisers in the appraisal process and will appeal to any potential buyer who views your home.

-A buyer will expect to purchase a home that has a decent roof but it has been shown over and over again they will not pay extra just because your roof is new.
-All things being equal a buyer will pay for more tangible things such as an updated kitchen or bath they can use and enjoy daily.
+A buyer will expect to purchase a home with a decent roof, but it has been shown repeatedly that they will not pay extra just because your roof is new.
+All things being equal, a buyer will pay for more tangible things such as an updated kitchen or bath they can use and enjoy daily.

-So for example if a new roof on your home is going to cost $10,000 you are more than likely going to be out of luck if you think that adjusting your sale price upwards by $10,000 is going to be acceptable.
-More than likely you will not get anywhere near a 100 percent return on a roof and in fact far from it.
+So, for example, if a new roof on your home is going to cost $10,000, you are more than likely going to be out of luck if you think that adjusting your sale price upwards by $10,000 is going to be acceptable.
+More than likely, you will not get anywhere near a 100 percent return on a roof and, in fact, far from it.

 The buyer will more than likely do a home inspection in which the roof will be flagged.
-This will be the point at which you can negotiate a home inspection settlement with the buyer that in many cases will end up being less than a full replacement.
+This will be the point at which you can negotiate a home inspection settlement with the buyer that, in many cases, will end up being less than a full replacement.

 More Roofing Resources